apigee/apigee-m10n-drupal/.github/ISSUE_TEMPLATE/bug_report.md

 This can be the version you can see on admin/modules in Drupal or the output of this command: `composer show`.
 Add Drupal core and other version information if needed.

+## Endpoint Info
+Which endpoing are you connected to?
+Apigee Edge, Apigee X or Private cloud (Tip: you can find out by visiting /admin/config/apigee-edge/settings)